gDub74/Eventz/readme.txt

                 ev.once('pageLoad', myFunc);

-            Now once you emit the 'pageLoad' event
+            Now once you emit the 'pageLoad' event  myFunc will be invoked, passed any optional arguments and unregistered.

                 ev.emit('pageLoad');

-            myFunc will be invoked and passed any optional arguments and then unregistered.